 We supply a wide range of promotional shopping and carrier bags and can source many more in addition to the shoppers shown below.
 Our shopping bags can be branded in a number of ways including screen and digital printing as well as stitched embroidery.
 Plain stock supply is also an option.
-For each of the promotional shopping bags we list here you can see the full specification including print options, minimum order quantities and sizes.
+For each of the branded shopping bags we list here you can see the full specification including print options, minimum order quantities and sizes.
 If you cannot find the shopper you want please let us know and we will find the right bag for your marketing campaign and promotional budget.

 A Guide To Promotional Shoppers and Totes

 Shopping bags have only been around since the late 1800s.
 Prior to this shop customers had to either have their goods delivered or carried them back to their homes themselves using whatever means were at their disposal.
 Often goods we packed into a wooden box or traditional basic sack slung over a shoulder.

 The first lightweight paper bag was invented in the 19th century in the United States (Pennsylvania) by Francis Wolle, a school teacher.
 The bag envelope like in nature and only suitable for carrying light weights.
 In 1871 Margaret Knight designed and invented the more traditional flat-bottomed paper bag but it was Charles Stillwell who tool the design to another stage with pleated sides in 1883 to create the square-bottom bag we traditionally associated with American supermarkets today.